yungstarry/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8......
 Write a function that prints the last digit of a number.

-9......Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9......Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59i.

+10.....
+Write a function that prints the 9 times table, starting with 0.